mgm-tp/gradle-libactivity-plugin/README.md

 # Gradle Lib Activity Plugin

 This plugin checks whether libraries in your project are actively maintained.
 This allows you spot libraries that might become incompatible with your project or that pose a security risk (e.g. due to bugs that won't get fixed).
-Once you have recognized these vulnerable canidates you can take appropriate measures like deploying an alternate library of the same kind.
+Once you have recognized these vulnerable candidates you can take appropriate measures like deploying an alternate library of the same kind.

 ## Usage